slidevjs/slidev/docs/guide/syntax.md

 ## MDC Syntax {#mdc-syntax}

-MDC Syntax is the easist way to apply styles and classes to elements:
+MDC Syntax is the easiest way to apply styles and classes to elements:

 <LinkCard link="feature/mdc" />